krishnabits001/task_driven_data_augmentation/README.md

 cd train_model/ <br/>
 python --dataset=acdc --no_of_tr_imgs=tr1 --comb_tr_imgs=c1 --lr_seg=0.001 --ver=0 <br/>

 V) Config files contents.<br/>
 One can modify the contents of the below 2 config files to run the required experiments.<br/>
 experiment_init directory contains 2 files.<br/>

 1) init_acdc.py <br/>
---> contains the config details like target resolution, image dimensions, data path where the dataset is stored and path to save the trained models
+--> contains the config details like target resolution, image dimensions, data path where the dataset is stored and path to save the trained models.<br/>

 2) data_cfg_acdc.py <br/>
---> contains an example of data config details where one can set the patient ids which they want to use as train, validation and test images.
+--> contains an example of data config details where one can set the patient ids which they want to use as train, validation and test images.<br/>